 Organic farming also saves up energy since its production methods are energy efficient compared to the conventional methods, thereby lessening the depletion of natural resources used for generating energy.

 Besides, a recent study in Science-Digest stressed that the promotion of organic farming could intensify yield production, particularly in poor countries where inputs for conventional agriculture are highly expensive, thus contributing to increased food security.

 3. Improvement of Human Health

-Organic produce offer the safest products for human consumption than any other available food products.
-They contain lower levels of chemicals and do not contain modified ingredients compared to the conventional agricultural produce.
+Organic produce offers the safest products for human consumption than any other available food products.
+If at all there, they contain very minute levels of chemicals and do not contain modified ingredients compared to conventional agricultural produce.